Sales of watercraft to nonresidents—Use of watercraft in Washington by nonresidents.

 provides a retail sales tax exemption for sales of vessels to residents of foreign countries for use outside this state, even when delivery is made in Washington.
 This exemption is not limited to the types of watercraft qualifying for the exemption provided by RCW 82.08.0266

 .
 The term "vessel," for the purposes of RCW 82.08.02665

 , means every watercraft used or capable of being used as a means of transportation on the water, other than a seaplane.

 The following requirements must be met to perfect any claim for exemption under RCW 82.08.0266

-(A) The watercraft must leave Washington waters within forty-five days of delivery;
+(A) The watercraft must not be used within this state for more than forty-five days from delivery;

 (B) The seller must examine acceptable proof that the buyer is a resident of another state or a foreign country; and

 (C) The seller, at the time of the sale, must retain as a part of its records a completed exemption certificate to document the exempt nature of the sale.
 This requirement may be satisfied by using the department's "Buyer's Retail Sales Tax Exemption Certificate," or another certificate with substantially the information as it relates to the exemption provided by RCW 82.08.0266

 .
 The certificate must be completed in its entirety, and retained by the seller.
 A blank certificate is available on the department of revenue's (department) web site at dor.wa.gov

 The seller should not accept an exemption certificate if the seller becomes aware of any information prior to the completion of the sale that is inconsistent with the buyer's claim of residency, such as a Washington address on a credit application.